-- 2. If carrying ALS medications and IVs, follow Nausea and Vomiting Protocol in MIEMSS treatment protocols. - 3.
+- 2. If carrying ALS medications and IVs, follow Nausea and Vomiting protocol in MIEMSS treatment protocols. - 3.
 Alternatively, may administer - a) Promethazine pediatric greater than 2 years old 0.5 mg/kg every 12 hours; adults 25 mg po every eight hours - b) Zofran® pediatric 0.1 mg/kg; adults 4 mg IM

-EE.
+GG.
 Diarrhea

 - 1. Diarrhea in the wilderness can result in significant dehydration to the patient. - 2.
-Orally rehydrate the patient.
+Orally rehydrate the patient with oral rehydration solution as noted in the ORS protocol.

 - 3. Administer loperamide - 4.
 Pediatric (loperamide is generally not indicated for pediatric populations.
 However, in the wilderness it may be needed to prevent profound dehydration or to facilitate extrication.
 Use judiciously.) - 5.
 2-6 years of age or 13-20 kg 1 mg po three times a day - 6.
 6-8 years of age or 20-30 kg 2 mg bid - 7.
-Adults-4 mg po for the first dose then 2 mg po after each subsequent loose stool up to a total of 16 mg in a 24 hour period - 8.
+Adults 4 mg po for the first dose then 2 mg po after each subsequent loose stool up to a total of 16 mg in a 24-hour period - 8.
 Contraindications for loperamide are diarrhea with fevers and bloody diarrhea.

-FF.
+HH.
 Abdominal Pain

 - 1. Non-traumatic abdominal pain may indicate a surgical emergency. - 2.
-In women, a ruptured ectopic pregnancy is a true emergency that may present with abdominal pain. - a) Check a female patient's urine for beta hCG using a commercial urine pregnancy test. - b) If the patient with abdominal pain is pregnant, expedite transport. - 3.
+In women, a ruptured ectopic pregnancy is a true emergency that may present with abdominal pain. - a) Check a female patient's urine for beta hCG using a commercial urine pregnancy test. - b) If the patient with abdominal pain is pregnant, facilitate extrication from the wilderness and expedite transport by a transporting EMS agency to an acute care center. - 3.
 In non-pregnant females and all males with abdominal pain, monitor vital signs and patient symptoms.
 Concerning findings suggestive of a surgical abdomen include: - a) Instability of vital signs - b) Progressing pain - c) Rebound pain-pain with movement - d) Nausea and vomiting - 4.
-If there is high concern for surgical abdomen, do not feed the patient and expedite transport. - 5.
-All other patients with abdominal pain should be transported so as to not miss occult surgical disease.
+If there is high concern for surgical abdomen, do not feed the patient, expedite transport out of the wilderness and transport by a transporting EMS agency to an acute care center. - 5.
+All other patients with abdominal pain should be extricated from the wilderness with care and transferred to a transporting EMS agency so as to not miss occult surgical disease.

-GG.
+II.
 Gastroesophageal reflux

 - Gastroesophageal reflux (GERD) (or heartburn) is typically identified by the patient complaining of a burning, substernal chest pain.
 The patient also may complain of having a sour taste. - 2.
 It is important to note that the patient with symptoms of GERD may actually have an acute coronary syndrome.
 Therefore, as you are treating the patient's symptoms, also assess for possible acute coronary syndrome and manage appropriately.
-Relief of symptoms with the recommended treatment for GERD does NOT rule out the possibility of acute coronary syndrome. - Management of GERD Tums 1-2 chewed every hour as needed to a max dose of 4 tablets
+Relief of symptoms with the recommended treatment for GERD does NOT rule out the possibility of acute coronary syndrome. - 3.
+Management of GERD - Tums 1-2 chewed every hour as needed to a max dose of 4 tablets

-HH.
+JJ.
 Pain Management

-1. Treatment of pain in the wilderness may at times be necessary in order to facilitate extrication and transport out of the wilderness.
-Therefore, treatment of pain not only benefits the patient by simply decreasing pain, treatment of pain also improves the safety of the patient and rescuers by decreasing the time spent in the wilderness.

-- 2. Mild to moderate pain can be treated with ibuprofen and/or acetaminophen. - a) Ibuprofen 600 mg every 6 hours orally; 10 mg/kg to max dose 600 mg for pediatric dosing - b) acetaminophen up to 650 mg every 6 hours orally; 160 mg/5mL for 3-5 years old; 320 mg/10 mL 6-9 years old
+- 1. Treatment of pain in the wilderness may at times be necessary in order to facilitate extrication and transport out of the wilderness.
+Therefore, treatment of pain not only benefits the patient by simply decreasing pain, treatment of pain also improves the safety of the patient and rescuers by decreasing the time spent in the wilderness. - 2.
+Mild to moderate pain can be treated with ibuprofen and/or acetaminophen. - a) Ibuprofen 600 mg every 6 hours orally; 10 mg/kg to max dose 600 mg for pediatric dosing - b) Acetaminophen up to 650 mg every 6 hours orally; 160 mg/5mL for 3-5 years old; 320 mg/10 mL 6-9 years old